YOHANMAURIN/Project/Ubisoft_Hackathon/Readme.md

 At the moment we use the testnet Ropsten but eventually we will use an Ethereum permittioned network firstly and then on public network where the advancement in term of privacy and scalability will be more mature.

 ## Code explanation
-### Smart-contracts
+### Smart-contracts (SC)

-ERC721 stuff --> Each token is unique and represents a character's stuff (armor, knife, weapon, knee pad etc.)
+ERC721 stuff --> Each token is unique and represents a character's stuff (armor, knife, weapon, knee pad, etc...)

 ERC20 gemmes --> Currency of the game which is obtained only by playing (impossible to buy for money)